-"The Provincial Council shall, if it thinks necessary, each disabled person registered under subsection(1) to be assessed as to the nature of his functional disability and also as to his aptitude and the nature of work he is fit to do by a medical officer authorized by it in his behalf or by such assessing board consisting of not less than one medical officer as it may appoint, and the medical officer or, as the case may be, the assessing board shall submit its report to the Provincial Council in prescribed such form may be by the 445[Government]."446
+"The Provincial Council shall, if it thinks necessary, cause each disabled person registered under subsection(1) to be assessed as to the nature of his functional disability and also as to his aptitude and the nature of work he is fit to do by a medical officer authorized by it in his behalf or by such assessing board consisting of not less than one medical officer as it may appoint, and the medical officer or, as the case may be, the assessing board shall submit its report to the Provincial Council in prescribed such form may be by the 450[Government]."451

 Medical Officer is a member of assessing board.
 He is off course, a medical specialist but he doesn't have any skilled knowledge in disability studies.
-Therefore, it is not possible for a person to give an opinion on any

-440See Section 12/2, Disabled Persons (Employment and Rehabilitation Ordinance, 1981, specialized issue unless he has got a knowledge of that specialized area through a specialized degree.
+Therefore, it is not possible for a person to give an opinion on any specialized issue unless he has got a knowledge of that specialized area through a specialized degree.
 There has not been setup any criteria in this section to assess the disability.
 Sometimes, the person has a very low nature of disability which doesn't affect his day to day performance, gets a disability certificate.

-445Substituted by the Disabled Persons (Employment and Rehabilitation) (Amendment) Act 2012 (XIII of 2012), for the words "Provincial Government".
+450Substituted by the Disabled Persons (Employment and Rehabilitation) (Amendment) Act 2012 (XIII of 2012), for the words "Provincial Government".

-446See Section 12/2, Disabled Persons (Employment and Rehabilitation)
+451See Section 12/2, Disabled Persons (Employment and Rehabilitation) Ordinance, 1981,

-VI.
-NATIONAL COUNCIL FOR THE RIGHTS OF PERSONS WITH DISABILITIES
+VI.NATIONAL COUNCIL FOR THE RIGHTS OF PERSONS WITH DISABILITIES